lisp-mirror/nodgui/README.txt

         A widget to input a password (the actual characters are not shown when typed, a placeholder is rendered instead).

+  progress-bar-star
+        a progress bar that display stars to show progress

+        [screenshot]

 [screenshot]
 https://www.autistici.org/interzona/img/nodgui/tree-list.png